Spirent-STC/stc-otg-setup/README.md

 - For detailed instructions on running these examples, refer to the `README` guide in each example case folder.

 ## Supported OTG APIs and GNMI Path List

-Refer to each release note for the latest supported OTG APIs and GNMI path list.
+Refer to `SupportedAPIsList.txt` for the latest supported OTG APIs and GNMI paths.